dpretet/friscv/doc/architecture.md

 this new memory section read, the control unit increments the address channel ID when jumping to ease this batch identification.

-The FIFO present as a front-end of the module is very important to store incoming instructions in case the processing unit, the CSRs are not ready to execute an instruction (for instance if reading the external central memory).
+The FIFO present as a front-end of the module can be activated to store incoming instructions in case the processing unit is not ready to execute an instruction (for instance if reading the external central memory or executing a division).

 In case the control unit pre-loaded too much instruction while a branch needs to be taken, it can flush the front-end FIFO and the iCache buffer and restarts faster to follow the new branch.